atorrescogollo/WebServices-Hello-World/README.md

 12 directories, 23 files
 ```

 Now, in order to get a friendly interface, a proxy will be implemented.
-This proxy will be named `client.HelloWSProxy` and it will implement a copy of interface of the service:
+This proxy will be named `client.HelloWSProxy` and it will implement a copy of the interface of the service:

 ```java
 public class HelloWSProxy implements client.IHello{